The Apple Watch Series 8 is at its lowest price ever this Prime Day

-Amazon Prime Day is officially here, and if you are in need of Apple products, the retailer is offering discounts on Apple Watches, iPads and more.
+Amazon Prime Day is officially here, and if you are in need of Apple products, the retailer is offering discounts on AirPods, Apple Watches, iPads, MacBooks and more.
 Prime Day is a 48-hour sale exclusive to Prime members, and you can also find deals on tech, pet, beauty and wellness and more.

 Apple Watch